Before the Rotation

 Mileage is reimbursed on a tiered scale, amounts listed are per every four weeks, based on the distance from your hub site to the location that the rotation takes place.
 This mileage allowance will be provided at the time of account reconciliation at the end of the rotation.

 Some rotations require the student to travel between multiple sites.
 Additional travel expenses incurred as a result of course requirements generally are not reimbursed.
 If incidental travel is approved for reimbursement the student will be reimbursed for mileage in excess of 40 miles per day at the University rate.
 In such instances, the student will be required to document the mileage and provide that information to the AHEC Central Office at the time of account reconciliation at the end of the rotation.

 In cases where there are disputes regarding reimbursement for an AHEC rotation, the student should contact the course or training director.
 The course or training director in cooperation with the UK AHEC Central Office will determine eligibility.

 The Off-Site Rotation Assessment was designed for multiple purposes.
 Primarily, the AHEC program wants to monitor certain aspects of the program.
 As such, your assessment and observations are pivotal to this process.
 Every student is expected to complete the assessment upon completion of EACH rotation as soon as possible after the rotation end date (mileage reimbursement will not be allowed to be given to the student until this is completed).
 The link to the rotation assessment can be found on the UK AHEC website.

-The assessment form evaluates three specific aspects of the rotation.
-They are:
+The assessment survey evaluates three specific aspects of the rotation: